sasagar/bankara-misskey-bot/README.md

 ## Spec

 - Usualy, the notes are send in every 2 hours. (even-numbered hour at UTC)
-- Last of the shift, note would be sent in every hours with the next shift.
-(Last 2 hour, Last 1 hour and at the time schedule changed.)
-- When BigRun detected, the information would added after the normal schedule(s).
 - Now, only supports Japanese.
 (Of course you can contribute!)

 ## Spacial thanks